The foundations of spectral computations via the Solvability Complexity Index hierarchy: Proofs of Theorems on Unbounded Operators on Graphs

-where $L$ is lower triangular with $1$'s along its diagonal, $D$ is block diagonal with block sizes $1$ or $2$ and $P$ is a permutation matrix.
-Furthermore, this decomposition can be computed with finitely many arithmetic operations and comparisons.
-Throughout, we will assume without loss of generality that $P$ is the identity matrix.
+where $L$ is lower triangular with $1$'s along its diagonal, $D$ is block diagonal with block sizes $1$ or $2$ and $P$ is a permutation matrix \cite{bunch1971direct,bunch1977some} \cite[\S 4.4]{golub1996matrix}.
+The permutation matrix $P$ arises from pivoting strategies for stability.
+The above decomposition can be computed with finitely many arithmetic operations and comparisons.

-\begin{lemma} Let $B\in\mathbb{C}^n$ be self-adjoint (Hermitian), then we can determine the number of negative eigenvalues of $B$ in finitely many arithmetic operations and comparisons (assuming no round-off errors) on the matrix entries of $B$. \end{lemma} \begin{proof} We can compute the decomposition $B=LDL^*$ in finitely many arithmetical operations and comparisons.
-By Sylvester's law of inertia (the Hermitian version), $D$ has the same number of negative eigenvalues as $B$.
+\begin{lemma} Let $B\in\mathbb{C}^n$ be self-adjoint (Hermitian), then we can determine the number of negative eigenvalues of $B$ in finitely many arithmetic operations and comparisons (assuming no round-off errors) on the matrix entries of $B$. \end{lemma} \begin{proof} The matrix $\tilde B=PBP^T$ has the same eigenvalues as $B$.
+Hence, without loss of generality, we can consider $\tilde B$.
+We can compute the decomposition $\tilde B=LDL^*$ in finitely many arithmetical operations and comparisons.
+By Sylvester's law of inertia, $D$ has the same number of negative eigenvalues as $\tilde B$.
 It is then clear that we only need to deal with $2\times2$ matrices corresponding to the maximum block size of $D$.
-Let $\lambda_1,\lambda_2$ be the two eigenvalues of such a matrix, then we can determine their sign pattern from the trace and determinant of the matrix. \end{proof}
+Let $\lambda_1,\lambda_2$ be the two eigenvalues of such a matrix.
+Then we can determine their sign pattern from the trace and determinant of the matrix. \end{proof}